benchislett/RoboSoccerAi/README.md

 ### Docker

 The docker container provided in `docker/` encapsulates all dependencies required for the project.
+It is hosted on [docker hub](https://hub.docker.com/repository/docker/benchislett/robosoccer-ai) for convenience.

 For everything to work properly (with X11 forwarding for graphical windows), invoke the container as follows: